daniel-huss/migratedb/documentation/database/timescaledb.md

 TimescaleDB is an extension to PostgreSQL and MigrateDB usage is the same for the two databases.
 For more details, please refer to the [PostgreSQL](/migratedb/documentation/database/postgresql) page.

-## Limitations

-- AWS SecretsManager is not supported with TimescaleDB.

 <p class="next-steps">
     <a class="btn btn-primary" href="/migratedb/documentation/database/yugabytedb">YugabyteDB ➡️</a>
 </p>